September 28, 2017

 - Interim report containing options for service delivery and high level improvements identified to date (target completion September 2017)

-- Final report containing recommendations for a service delivery method and process improvements including budget impacts (target completion by March 2018)
+- Final report containing recommendations for a service delivery method and process improvements including budget impacts (being presented at May 28, 2018 Council meeting)

-- Implementation report containing implementation and/or transition plans for service review recommendations (target completion date to be decided).
+- Implementation report containing implementation and/or transition plans for service review recommendations (timeline to be determined).

 Quarterly update reports